 The SEO tools built into your CMS will give you or an SEO consultant an enormous amount of control over elements of each page.

-You can locate your SEO tools here, in your back end navigation:
+You can locate your SEO tools in your back end navigation menu:

-There is a full suite of SEO tools available to you in the Artlogic CMS but it is your responsibility to manage any input of data.
+If you want to make adjustments, you can edit a whole series of properties for ANY address (URL) on the site using the SEO tools available to you in the Artlogic CMS.
+It will be your responsibility to manage any input of data.
 Please refer to your contract's terms and conditions for more details.